If you want to see the best chatbot examples in one place, then you’ll love this updated article.

 Meet Madi, Madison Reed’s genius hair color bot who’s “obsessed with finding your most flattering shade”.
 This chatbot example is mostly text-based, but what sets it apart from the list of chatbots is the selfie submission.
 Users can submit a selfie, and Madi will point them towards the best color product recommendations.
 Cool, right?

-Madi teaches us a few important lessons on how to build the best chatbot.
+Madi teaches us a few important lessons on how to build the best chatbot conversations.

 - Speak your audience’s language: Informal tone is one thing, but speaking the style of your audience is another.
 Madi uses “x’s and o’s” as well as flattering comments to build a connection with their audience.